 Smartphones are increasingly becoming more sophisticated.
 We have become more reliant on them for our everyday use, to pay our bills, run our businesses, and even open our doors.
 With some worth upwards of £700, it makes sense to protect your phone from loss, theft, or damage

-You might have considered getting mobile phone insurance through a specialist gadget insurance policy, but if you have home insurance you might be covered already, or could add the protection you need to your home policy for a small charge.
+You could consider getting mobile phone insurance through a specialist gadget insurance policy, but if you have home insurance you might be covered already, or could add the protection you need to your home policy for a small charge.

 If you already have or are considering taking out a home contents insurance policy, your phone may already be covered as part of this.

-However, there are some limitations to standard contents insurance that mean you might want to upgrade your policy to adequately cover your mobile phone or other gadgets.
+However, there are some limitations to standard contents insurance that means you might want to upgrade your policy to adequately cover your mobile phone or other gadgets.

 Standard contents policies will cover your mobile phone the same as any other item in the home.
-You will be covered for loss or theft of your mobile phone in the home (for example if it's stolen during a break-in) as well as if it's damaged in a fire, flood, escape of water, etc.
+You will be covered for loss or theft of your mobile phone in the home (for example if it is stolen during a break-in) as well as if it is damaged in a fire, flood, escape of water, etc.

 If you want mobile phone insurance against everyday risks, you might want to ensure your contents insurance policy includes the following features:

-If your contents insurance policy doesn't include accidental damage cover, you’ll only be able to claim for damage caused as a result of damage in the home, such as a fire or flood.
+If your contents insurance policy does not include accidental damage cover, you will only be able to claim for damage caused as a result of damage in the home, such as a fire or flood.

 Away from home cover is also known as all risks insurance.
 It covers items outside of the home, including mobile phones and gadgets, as well as other items that regularly leave the home such as, jewellery, wallets etc.

 Some insurers offer up to £5,000 for cover away from home, but you may have to specify a single risk item of high value when you are buying or renewing your home insurance.